sagemath/sagetex/README.txt

 You can skip step 3 if you don't care about the index.

 The file example.tex has, as you likely guessed, a bunch of examples showing you how this package works.
+You can compile it using a another latex-sage-latex cycle as in steps 1-2-4 above.
+Note that example.tex includes some PNG graphics which latex cannot use; to see those, use pdflatex instead of regular latex.

 This works builds on a lot of work by others; see the last section of the documentation for credits.